Pre-Booked day tickets only

 -No keepnets

--No braided mainlines or carp tackle, you're fishing for Crucians & Tench!
+-No braid, bolt rigs or carp tackle, you're fishing for Crucians & Tench!

 -No night fishing